Last Updated on by Mitch Rezman

 You are a candidate for a budgie, The most misaligned and underrated pet bird.
 Budgies can be excellent talkers and great companions.

-Rather than starting with the Romantic notion of a large parrot you can get great experience from a bird that is actually one of the better talkers of the avian world.
+Rather than starting with the Romantic notion of a large parrot, you can get a great experience from a bird that is actually one of the better talkers in the avian world.

-The beauty is that should face time with your bird you erodes, you can add a same-sex ( you don’t want eggs) to the caged environment keeping he or she quite happy without your intervention.
+The beauty is that should face time with your bird erodes, you can add a same-sex (you don’t want eggs) to the caged environment keeping him or her quite happy without your intervention.